MISSOURI GUN LAWS

 The Advanced Guide (2018)

 Missouri became a constitutional carry state in January 2017.
 No permit is required to openly or conceal carry a firearm but the state still issues permits on a "Shall Issue" basis for reciprocity with other states.
-There is no requirement to register firearms or obtain a purchase permit and school employees are allowed to carry firearms on school grounds.
+There is no requirement to register firearms or obtain a purchase permit and some specially trained school employees are allowed to carry firearms on school grounds.
 Permits are issued at the local level by county sheriffs to residents only who must be at least 19 years old.

 Missouri CCW Quick Facts